KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 }
 ```

-## Step 4: Move, destroy and respawn pipes
+## Move, Destroy, and Respawn Pipes

-To create the illusion of movement, Flappy Bird will stay still and pipes will move to left.
-That way, we don’t need to make a camera which follows Flappy Bird.
+To create the illusion of movement, Flappy Bird stays still with respect to the horizontal axis and pipes move to the left.
+(This eliminates the need for a camera that follows the bird.)

+#### Moving the Columns

-Let’s define a constant into `flappy_bird_constants` named `scroll_speed`, which will be the movement speed of pipes moving left (towards Flappy bird).
+Define a constant to `flappy_bird_constants` named `scroll_speed`.
+This is the speed of movement of pipes.

 ```
 const float scroll_speed{200.f};
 ```

 Smooth movement requires a position update at every tick.
-So we need a `ecs::logic_update_system`, let’s call it `column_logic`.
+This requires a `ecs::logic_update_system` value.
+Call this `column_logic`.

 ```
 // Column Logic System